 - In the case of self-deprecation, we just want to be seen as little as possible because we already feel hopelessly inadequate.

 Stubbornness is simply about change in any form.
 We feel a need to keep things just as they are and resist any outside influence, even positive ones: “No, no, no!
 You can’t make me.
 I won’t have it.”

 We all have, within us, elements of all seven of these negative attitudes.
+It goes with the human condition.
 And we can be influenced by any of them from time to time.
 But whichever one of these patterns is always subconsciously pulling your strings, that is your chief feature, your primary obstacle, your Achille’s heel.

 Anatomy of a Character Flaw

 Understanding the personality is like playing with Russian dolls — removing one layer reveals another layer underneath.